 Surival Breeds Innovation

 As Plato once opined, necessity is the mother of invention.
 New generations arise, and each one is confronted with a unique set of challenges.
 Whether they are faced with war, drought, famine or other difficulties, they strive to overcome these obstacles.
 While finding ways to survive, humans have also sought ways to make life better, easier and more efficient.
 It is in meeting these necessities that some of mankind’s greatest innovations have seen their genesis.

+That spirit of invention continues to thrive today.
+Could anyone have imagined the prevalence or even the existence of smartphone technology a generation ago?
+Technological innovation moves quickly.
 What was new just a year or two before is obsolete now.
 We have become a people accustomed to newer, better and quicker everything, and the inventions just keep coming.

 1. Google Smartwatch

 One of the most interesting and potentially life-changing inventions that is now in development is a Google smartwatch that may help diabetics keep a better handle on blood sugar levels without using a needle.
 To use the device, a person places a detachable component of the watch over their finger.
 A microparticle is shot to the skin’s surface, neatly and painlessly taking a blood sample.
 The component is then reattached to the watch where it can precisely determine the user’s blood glucose levels.
 Google filed a patent application for this innovation.
 However, they decline to say whether or not the device will soon be on the market.
 If it should come to fruition, it’s clear that the apparatus would greatly improve the quality of life of the millions of people around the world who suffer from diabetes.

 2. Engineered Farming